irondukepublishing/waterlooFX/readme.md

 The zip includes waterlooFX.jar in the /lib folder.

-**waterlooFXDemo.msi and waterlooFXDemo.dmg**
+**waterlooFXDemo_Windows__64_bit.msi and waterlooFXDemo.dmg**
-    These are Windows and Mac installers for the demo that have an embedded copy of the Java 8 JRE.
+    These are Windows 64 and Mac installers for the demo that have an embedded copy of the Java 8 JRE.

 *Windows users: the installer places an icon on the desktop - click that to run it.*